aditya43/golang-101/README.md

     var adiStr string         // ""
     var adiPointer *string    // nil | 'nil' means it doesn't point to any memory location
     ```
+- **Unused variables in `blocked scope` are not allowed in Go since they cause `maintenance nightmares`.** If we declare a variable in `blocked scope` then we must use it or else completely remove it from the block.
+We cannot have unused variables declared in `blocked scope` dangling in our source codes.
+Go throws unused variable errors at `compile time` only.
+- **We should avoid using `package level` variables.** Go doesn't throw `unused variable errors` at `compile time` for variables declared at `package level`.